Opinion | The latest chaos at the convention reveals Trump as a miserable failure

 President Trump marshaled the full resources of our federal government from the outset.
 He directed us to forge a seamless partnership with governors across America in both political parties.
 We partnered with private industry to reinvent testing and produce supplies that were distributed to hospitals around the land.

 This is the direct opposite of the truth.
 Trump squandered weeks and weeks early on, a key reason the virus rampaged out of control here.
 Trump utterly failed to marshal the full resources of the government.
-Trump relentlessly attacked governors who were pleading for help, and often didn’t give it to them.
+Trump relentlessly attacked governors who were pleading for help and often didn’t give it to them.
+Thanks in part to all these failures, nearly 180,000 are dead and we’re still averaging nearly 1,000 deaths a day.

 Pence also told us this about the economy: